-At our first prenatal appointment the midwife told us depending on what doctor or midwife was on call we could potentially be told I was to stay in bed and not move from the room throughout my entire labor.
+At our first prenatal appointment, the midwife told us depending on which doctor or midwife was on call, we potentially could be told I was to stay in bed and not move throughout my entire labor.
 That day I went home and cried.
 I cried because I felt so confused.
-I knew something had to change for us and this was not how I wanted to welcome our baby into the world.
-I wanted an experience to remember, not a day I'd feel miserable thinking about.
-The choices we made, such as to have a water birth and deliver at a birth center, were probably the best decisions we ever made.
-Not because there were no doctors or hospital halls; but because we had people around us who cared about what we wanted.
+I didn’t know much about labor and birth, but I certainly didn’t think someone should tell me ‘how’ to do something so personal.
+I knew something had to change for us and this was not how I wanted to welcome our baby into the world; by being controlled or bossed around.
+I wanted an experience to remember, not a day I'd feel miserable thinking about because it was ideal for someone else.
+Inevitably, the choices we made for both our daughters’ births not only felt perfect for us, but led to my husband and I feeling even closer as a team.

 As a birth doula my hopes are to provide my clients with support in achieving their birth dreams and goals.
 I am a very passionate believer that birth can empower you but it can also mold you.
 The birth of a child is truly a birth of two and sometimes three people.
 The parents are often born as well.
 I am so excited for the opportunity to help you experience your dream birth!